How to Use Annatto

 Expand

-• To maximize color, annatto is often simmered in oil or lard to produce achiote oil, which imparts a brilliant golden hue and gentle nutty warmth flavor to dishes like rice, stews, vegetables, seafood, and meats.
+• Achiote Oil: To maximize color, annatto is often simmered in oil to produce achiote oil, which imparts a brilliant golden-red hue and gentle earthy warmth to rice, stews, vegetables, seafood, and meats.

 Annatto in cochinita pibil nachos